List of posts

 The Art of Revenge

-I’m not sure if the correct response is we’ve been uninvited or excluded, but a family member is throwing a big deal, at a destination wedding nearby, and my husband and I found out we are not on the guest list through the RSVP function on The Knot.
-I got a tip and went to see…
+I’m not sure if the correct response is that we’ve been uninvited or excluded, but a family member is throwing a big deal at a destination wedding nearby, and my husband and I found out we are not on the guest list through the RSVP function on The Knot.
+I got a tip and went to see for myself.…

 Read more